How to ID and Remove Chickweed.

 - Numchuk Quad.
 This gives post and pre emergent control for up to 12 months.

 - Cortex Duo.
-Cortex Duo gives a rapid knockdown of Chickweed, and residual control for up to 3 months.
-It is also safe to use around trees.
+Cortex Duo gives a rapid knockdown, and residual control for up to 3 months.
+It is also safe to use near trees.